pablobueno01/FPGA_accelerator_for_GBDT/FPGA_accelerator_for_GBDT/high_performance_processor_python_code_and_data/README.md

 These are the images ground truth files.

-## indian_pines_corrected_model.joblib, KSC_model.joblibt, PaviaU_model.joblib, Salinas_model.joblib
+## models

-These are the images trained model files.
+This directory contains the images trained model files.

+## feature_importances

+This directory contains the heat map of the feature importances of each model